About GLOBALG.A.P.

 What are national interpretation guidelines?

 The primary purpose of a national technical working group (NTWG) is the development of national interpretation guidelines (NIGs) for GLOBALG.A.P. standards and add-ons.
-NIGs are an interpretation of GLOBALG.A.P. standards and add-ons based on the legal and structural conditions of the respective country.
+NIGs are an interpretation of our solutions based on the legal and structural conditions of the respective country.
 NIGs include both the translation of the documents into the local language, as well as the incorporation of national legislation that is required to complement the principles and criteria (P&Cs).
-The final NIG is relevant to both the implementation and the auditing process.
+The final NIG is relevant to both the implementation and the audit process.

 What is the NIG development process?

-NTWGs work in close collaboration with both the GLOBALG.A.P.
-Secretariat and the technical committees in order to draft, review, and approve an NIG for a specific country.
+NTWGs work in close collaboration with both Agraya GmbH and the technical working groups in order to draft, review, and approve an NIG for a specific country.

-NIG development is currently possible for all product categories in the Integrated Farm Assurance standard, the GLOBALG.A.P.
+NIG development is currently possible for all product categories of the scopes plants and aquaculture in the Integrated Farm Assurance (IFA) standard, the GLOBALG.A.P.
 Chain of Custody standard, and the GLOBALG.A.P.
 Risk Assessment on Social Practice add-on.
-Further standards and add-ons are added continuously.

 All NIGs for a specific country can be found in the GLOBALG.A.P. document center.